-As for the German panzers which were supposed to come from the outside to meet us, we were still waiting for them.
+As for the German tanks that were supposed to come from the outside to meet us, we were still waiting for them.
 The information about them was extremely vague.

 We were scarcely making any progress at all toward the southwest.